 Below is information about pregnancy and breastfeeding during Ocrevus treatment.

 Pregnancy.
-If you’re pregnant or planning to become pregnant, talk with your doctor before you start using Ocrevus.
+If you’re pregnant or planning to become pregnant, talk with your doctor before you start Ocrevus treatment.
 They’ll likely recommend a treatment other than Ocrevus for you.
-This is because it isn’t known if Ocrevus is safe to use during pregnancy.
+This is because it isn’t known if Ocrevus is safe to receive during pregnancy.

-If you’re pregnant and using Ocrevus, you can join a pregnancy registry.
-This tracks the health of babies born to people who used drugs such as Ocrevus during their pregnancy.
+If you’re pregnant and receiving Ocrevus, you can join a pregnancy registry.
+This tracks the health of babies born to people who used medications such as Ocrevus during their pregnancy.
 You can find more information about the registry here.

 Breastfeeding.
 It isn’t known if Ocrevus passes into human breast milk or if the drug may affect a breastfed child.
 If you’re breastfeeding, talk with your doctor about the best way to feed your child while you’re being treated for multiple sclerosis (MS) or clinically isolated syndrome (CIS).